About Lupus Trials

-We also developed this brochure with information about why participation by African Americans is so critical to developing potential new therapies and monitoring care among this community which is disproportionately affected by lupus in both percentage of people who develop the disease and the severity of its symptoms.
+We also developed this brochure about why participation by African Americans in lupus clinical trials is necessary to understand if potential new therapies are safe and effective among this community.
+African Americans are disproportionately affected by lupus in both the percentage of people who develop the disease and the severity of its symptoms.

 For further information, below are answers to common questions people have about clinical trials.